cityscape-107/cs107-FinalProject/docs/milestone1.md

 4. How to represent the derivatives of elementary functions ?

-1. We could use a tree structure in order to encode the structure of the computational graph.
+**Computational graph** We could use a tree structure in order to encode the structure of the computational graph.
 Every node would encode an elementary operation.
 How would we further encode these elementary operations is another question (structure to be defined further).
 The tree root will be the final function and the leaves would be the atom operations, when we assign values.
 The children of a node would be the several components composing a elementary operation.
 Therefore, in order to construct the entire function, we would be able to leverage the recursive construction of a tree: in order to construct the operation at a specfic node, we would need to recursively get the operations made on every child and unite them with the operation encoded on the node.
 The node would contain several attributes, their children (links) and the elementary operation (structure to be defined later on).
 This class would be called `comp_graph()`.
 An instance of this class will have two attributes: a string (the initial function to differentiate) and a link to the root of the computational tree.